nistalb/itential/README.md

 Once installation is completed, you can run `npm run dev` to start the application.
 You will be able to access the app at localhost:3000.

 ## API
-Interfacing with the ColaCo API can be performed with Insomnia API client or a similar API client.
+Interfacing with the ColaCo API can be performed with the Insomnia API client or a similar API client.
 Routes and body data, if any, are described below.

 **Show all Sodas**
-- Type of request: `Get`
+- Type of request: `GET`
 - Route: `localhost:5000/soda`
 - Body Data: `none`